xaroth8088/NetworkStateManager/README.md

 ### NetworkStateManager

 1. Install using OpenUPM by visiting the [package's page](https://openupm.com/packages/com.github.xaroth8088.networkstatemanager/) and following the installation instructions there.
+  - NOTE: I'm having some difficulty getting this to work cleanly.
+Please reach out in Issues if you'd like a workaround in the meantime.
 2. Add a new `GameObject` to your scene and attach the `NetworkStateManager` script to it.
 3. When your scene is fully loaded, call `StartNetworkManager()` with the runtime-determined types of your game state objects (see "State management", below), like so: